warang580/datamix/README.md

 // Updating without side-effects user = set(user, 'age', 50);
-user = set(user, 'auth.connections', c => c + 1);
+// newValue can be a function with current value as argument user = set(user, 'auth.connections', c => c + 1);

 user /* => {